Setting up number conversion rules

 See also

-Payment options for the SIP.TG gateway for transferring calls between Telegram and SIP telephony
+Payment methods for the SIP.TG gateway for transferring calls between Telegram and SIP telephony

 Frequent problems and solutions when setting up a gateway for calls between Telegram and SIP telephony

-Configuring codecs for SIP accounts when setting up a SIP.TG gateway for Telegram voice calls
+Configuring codecs for SIP accounts when setting up the SIP.TG gateway for voice calls in Telegram

-Error codes and their decoding that may occur when setting up a gateway for Telegram calls
+Error codes and their interpretation that may occur when setting up a gateway for calls from Telegram

-SIP.TG account management request to help users whose user categories can access the function
+Request for SIP.TG account management to help users whose categories of users have access to the function

-IP telephony operators for different geographical areas, vetted by our team
+IP telephony operators for different geographical areas, tested by our team

-Purpose, benefits, installation and configuration of own Worker servers for SIP.TG
+Purpose, advantages, procedure for installing and configuring your own Worker servers for SIP.TG

-Purpose, benefits, installation and configuration of your own Telegram Session Store for SIP.TG
+Purpose, advantages, procedure for installing and configuring your own Session Storage Telegram for SIP.TG